HasiniPrasadika/HasiniPrasadika/README.md

   # 👋 Hello, I’m Hasini Prasadika Madhushani

   ## 💻 About Me
-  I’m a passionate Web and Mobile Developer currently pursuing a degree in Computer Engineering at the Faculty of Engineering, University of Ruhuna.
-I love working on innovative projects and am always eager to collaborate on interesting ventures.
+  I’m an sspiring Computer Engineering undergraduate at the University of Ruhuna, Sri Lanka, with a passion for web and mobile app development using MERN and Flutter.
+I also enjoy UI/UX design with Figma, blending technical and creative skills.
+Eager to gain hands-on experience, contribute to innovative projects, and collaborate with industry experts.

   ## 🚀 Current Focus
   I’m currently focused on expanding my knowledge and skills in Web and Mobile Development.
 My current projects involve Flutter and MERN stack applications, and I am always exploring new technologies and methodologies.